 A Case of Livedoid Vasculopathy in a 22-Year-old Man

-November 2004 | Volume 3 | Issue 6 | Case Report | 678 | Copyright © November 2004
+November 2004 | Volume 3 | Issue 6 | Case Reports | 678 | Copyright © November 2004

 Aimee Leonard MD, Miriam Keltz Pomeranz MD, Andrew G Franks Jr MD

 A 23-year-old man presented with a 3-year history of painful ulcerations and retiform scarring of his lower extremities.
 Skin biopsy